mapprotocol/atlas/docs/relayer/Relayer-Contract.md

 ### register

 One node can participate as a relayer to proposal new blocks with `register` function.
-To become relayer, you need to `register` at leaste 100000 `eth` coins.
+To become relayer, you need to `register` at least 100000 `eth` coins.

 `register` function inputs 1 item: